modernassembly/Boilerplatr/README.md

 ## Installation

-*Note*: this tool is meant to be installed as a global package, so make sure to use the `-g` flag when installing
+*Note*: this tool is meant to be installed as a global package, so make sure to use the `-g` flag to make sure it's placed in your system's bin directory.

 clone the repo